animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <td class="icon"><div class="title">
 Note
 </div></td>
-<td class="content">While certain {data-store-name} tools, such as
+<td class="content">While certain GemFire tools, such as
 <em>Gfsh</em>, have their actions “recorded” when schema-like changes
 are made (for example,
 <code>gfsh&gt;create region --name=Example --type=PARTITION</code>),
-{sdg-name}'s configuration metadata is not recorded.
-The same is true when using {data-store-name}'s public Java API directly.
+Spring Data for GemFire's configuration metadata is not recorded.
+The same is true when using GemFire's public Java API directly.
 It, too, is not recorded.</td>
 </tr>
 </tbody>